MicrosoftDocs/architecture-center/docs/guide/iiot-patterns/iiot-connectivity-patterns-content.md

 ## Resilient edge gateway

-Provide hardware resiliency for your IoT Edge gateway virtual machines.
+Provide hardware resiliency for your IoT Edge gateway VMs.

 :::image type="content" source="images/resilient-edge.png" alt-text="Diagram that shows how to use a pattern that makes edge gateways resilient to hardware failures by using Kubernetes." lightbox="images/resilient-edge.png":::

 - Dataflow
-  1. Connect PLCs to industrial connectivity software or historian software by using a switch or internal network connectivity.
+  1. PLCs are connected to industrial connectivity software or historian software by using a switch or internal network connectivity.
-  2. The industrial connectivity software provides an OPC UA endpoint that you connect to the OPC UA module to the OPC UA endpoint.
-Then, the OPC UA module sends the data to the edgeHub.
-The edge runtime runs on a VM that runs inside a kubernetes cluster.
+  2. The industrial connectivity software provides an OPC UA endpoint that you connect to the OPC UA module and the OPC UA endpoint.
+Then, the OPC UA module sends the data to the edgeHub module.
+The edge runtime runs on a VM that runs inside a Kubernetes cluster.
-  3. The edgeHub sends the data to IoT Hub or Azure IoT Central using AMQP or MQTT.
+  3. The edgeHub module sends the data to IoT Hub or Azure IoT Central by using AMQP or MQTT.
   4. IoT Hub or Azure IoT Central uses data connection or data export to send data to Azure Data Explorer.

 - Use this pattern when: